Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Abstract

 \section{Abstract}

 Gaussian process regression underpins countless academic and industrial applications of machine learning and statistics, with maximum likelihood estimation routinely used to select appropriate parameters for the covariance kernel.
-However, it remains an open problem to establish the circumstances in which maximum likelihood estimation is well-posed.
-That is, when the predictions of the regression model are continuous (or insensitive to small perturbations) in the training data.
-This article presents a rigorous proof that the maximum likelihood estimator \emph{fails} to be well-posed in Hellinger distance in a scenario where the data are noiseless.
-The failure case occurs for any Gaussian process with a stationary covariance function whose lengthscale parameter is estimated using maximum likelihood.
-Although the failure of maximum likelihood estimation is informally well-known, these theoretical results appear to be the first of their kind, and suggest that well-posedness may need to be assessed \emph{post-hoc}, on a case-by-case basis, when maximum likelihood estimation is used to train a Gaussian process model.
+However, it remains an open problem to establish the circumstances in which maximum likelihood estimation is well-posed, that is, when the predictions of the regression model are insensitive to small perturbations of the data.
+This article identifies scenarios where the maximum likelihood estimator \emph{fails} to be well-posed, in that the predictive distributions are not Lipschitz in the data with respect to the Hellinger distance.
+These failure cases occur in the noiseless data setting, for any Gaussian process with a stationary covariance function whose lengthscale parameter is estimated using maximum likelihood.
+Although the failure of maximum likelihood estimation is part of Gaussian process folklore, these rigorous theoretical results appear to be the first of their kind.
+The implication of these negative results is that well-posedness may need to be assessed \emph{post-hoc}, on a case-by-case basis, when maximum likelihood estimation is used to train a Gaussian process model.